Skip to content

 • Required dependencies:

-The name of the created container image is derived from the target ${path}, where path separators / are replaced with hyphens -.
-For example, targeting build/common/alpine/rootfs will create the container image named base-alpine-rootfs.
-The value of the DOCKER_TAG_PREFIX configuration option is prepended to this name.
+The image reference of the created container image is either specified by the DOCKER_IMAGE_REF variable in the configuration file if it is set, otherwise it will be derived from the target ${path}, where path separators / are replaced with hyphens -.
+For example, targeting build/common/alpine/rootfs will create the container image named common-alpine-rootfs.
+The full reference of the container image is ${DOCKER_IMAGE_REF_PREFIX}${DOCKER_IMAGE_REF}:${DOCKER_IMAGE_TAG}.

 This container image can be referenced by other Dockerfiles in FROM and COPY --from statements, however the dependency on the target sentinel file must be added explicitly.
 For example, for the following Dockerfile: